Not every bruised penis will become a bent one. In fact, very few will.

 9) Skin getting trapped in clothing or a zipper

-When you bruise your shaft, it can look scary.
+When you injure your shaft, it can look scary.
 And it can hurt like hell!
 Or, it may not hurt much at all.

-The bruise can be in a spot or in a large area.
-With a fractured penis the bruise can cover the whole shaft and the surrounding area as well!
+The damage/discoloration can be in a spot or in a large area.
+With a fractured penis the discoloration can cover the whole shaft and the surrounding area as well!

 The reason a bruised penis can cause a bend in your erections is that the blood vessels are broken or torn.
 (It is the escaped blood that causes the "black and blue" area.)

-This heavy scar is what make the shaft bend or curve on erection.
+This heavy scar is what make the shaft bend or curve during erection.

-For other men, the blood vessel damage would have to be very significant to create enough scarring to cause Peyronies Disease (a bent penis).
+For other men, the blood vessel damage would have to be very significant to create enough scarring to cause Peyronies Disease.

-But if you are one of the unfortunate, a bruise in your shaft could leave you with erections that bend so severely (at a 90 degree angle) and so painfully that sexual intercourse, or any sexual activity, becomes impossible.
+But if you are one of the unfortunate, this damage in your shaft could leave you with erections that bend so severely (at a 90 degree angle) and so painfully that sexual intercourse, or any sexual activity, becomes impossible.

-The reason is almost always dietary: lack of sufficient nutrients.
-Only very rarely is the reason genetic.
+What causes heavy scarring?
+The reason is almost always genetic or dietary: lack of sufficient nutrients.

 Even people who think they eat a very "healthy diet" are usually deficient in the nutrients they need to heal really well.
 Omega 3 fats, Vitamin C, and Vitamin E specifically.